 The student will need to have a Care Treatment Plan approved, and be in compliance with the Medication Administration Procedure in regard to proper prescriptions and paperwork.

 Please notify the director ASAP if your child will require self-carry approval.
 Our contracted RN will be working with the director and with you to get the proper approval in place for your student to self-carry.
 A Care Plan will be developed and will be on file for staff members to reference when needed.
 Your child’s doctor will need to complete, approve, and sign the Care Plan.

-If your child will need the designated school staff to administer medication, at any time, please ask for the Authorization to Administer Medication at School form from your child’s teacher or from the director.
+If your child will need the designated school staff to administer medication, at any time, please have the Authorization to Administer Medication at School form completed by your physician (see previous section for details).

 Colorado state law requires that all private schools obtain up to date immunization records from a licensed physician or representative of the Department of Public Health OR a document exempting a student from immunizations for medical, religious, or personal beliefs.

 Families who choose to be exempt from immunizations are required to furnish the “Statement of Exemption to Immunization Law” form to us.
 The Colorado Board of Health Rules states, “In the event of an outbreak, no exemptions or exception from immunization shall be recognized and exempt persons will be subject to exclusion from school and quarantined.”
 Please see a director for any concerns regarding this matter.

 Accident or Injury to the Child.
 Staff will administer first aid for minor accidents including scrapes, bumps, bruises and minor cuts.
 In the case of a serious accident or injury, parents will be contacted immediately.
 911 will be called, depending on the severity of the situation.